natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 freeCodeCamp is super easy, blasting thruogh material to simply become aware of certain concepts so I can lookup later when needed - not be completely virgin info.
 Started increasing my "focus sprints" to 35 minutes.
 Can do 30 min or so unbroken.

+### Day 27: Nov 11, Monday

+**Today's Progress**:
+CSS and HTML fundamentals.

+**Thoughts**
+need to find better solutions for quickly implimenting front and backends.
+Still don't have good grasp.

+### Day 27: Nov 12, Tuesday

+**Today's Progress**:
+Boostrap CSS and HTML study.
+Attempting to find good walkthrough to get blog framework / models how I want.

+**Thoughts**
+zapped - need to get off the computer for a bit.